learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 be good enough for your purposes***!
 But when _we_ close our eyes and imagine a snack, we imagine a _name_ for the snack and a count of _pieces_, together.

 We'll leave out the price for the moment.
-Snacks in the our vending machine are free like on _Star Trek_.
+Snacks in our vending machine are free like on _Star Trek_.

 When bundling multiple properties and values together, the structure we want to think of is a `Hash`.
-Our spinner `Array` should contain`Hash`es.
+Our spinner `Array` should contain `Hash`es.

 Each `Hash` should have a `:name` key pointing to a `String` and a `:pieces` key pointing to an `Integer` of pieces in the snack.